retry51776/notes/crypto/banks.md

 > Federal Reserve similar software manage electricity grid; By adjusting Interest Rate `Interest Rate is exchange rate current assets to future promise` to flatten Demand Peak; Supply advancement requires more assets `rare to come by`, or technology advancement `not in Fed control`;

+> Credit is simultaneously be created & destoried by everyone at every day.
+When anyone(individual, company, government) take out loan, we created credit.
+Every payment we paid out loan, we destoried credit.
+There will always more debet than credit(because interest).

 ## Bond
 - Maturity
 - Coupon